Crowd-Pleasing Dijon Potato Salad will be the first thing to disappear from the picnic table this summer.

-It's cool, creamy and refreshing with just the right amount of tang from the Dijon, and the right amount of crunch to balance all that creaminess.
+It's cool, creamy, and refreshing with just the right amount of tang from the Dijon, and the perfect amount of crunch to balance all that creaminess.

-- 1½ pounds of golden nugget potatoes
+- 1½ pounds of golden potatoes

 - mayonnaise (your favorite brand)

 - chopped red onion

 - salt and pepper

 - chopped celery leaves for garnish (and taste)

 - chef's knife